mdesoeuv/ft_malloc/README.md

 3) Otherwise, the heap manager will ask the kernel to add new memory to the end of the heap, and then allocates a new chunk from this newly allocated space.
 4) If all these strategies fail, the allocation can’t be serviced, and malloc returns NULL.

+### Free Strategy

+1) If the chunk has the M bit set in the metadata, the allocation was allocated off-heap and should be munmaped.
+2) Otherwise, if the chunk before this one is free, the chunk is merged backwards to create a bigger free chunk.
+3) Similarly, if the chunk after this one is free, the chunk is merged forwards to create a bigger free chunk.
+4) If this potentially-larger chunk borders the “top” of the heap, the whole chunk is absorbed into the end of the heap, rather than stored in a “bin”.
+5) Otherwise, the chunk is marked as free and placed in an appropriate bin.

 ## Bins